-1. Port reception facilities:

-- Reviewed and commented on the Evaluation Study on the Implementation of the Port Reception Facilities Directive as well as participating in five meetings in Brussels as a member of the Inter-Service Steering Group. - Contributed with written comments and proposals to the Inception Document and the Terms of Reference for the Impact Assessment and participated as a Member of the Inter-Service Steering Group for the Impact Assessment for a possible revision of the Port Reception Facilities Directive (2000/59/EC). - Organised 2 workshops (including relevant concept papers and post workshop reports) for Member State experts to improve the implementation of the Directive (guidelines, exchange of information), as well as to assess the module in THETIS-EU under development. - Developed a new module in THETIS-EU to cater the reporting, monitoring and enforcement provisions of the PRF Directive. - Developed technical recommendation on the implementation of the Directive, to be published in 2016.

-2. Greenhouse gases:
+Planned output 2015 1.
+Port reception facilities: 1.
+Port reception facilities: Assisting the Commission in the ongoing work Reviewed and commented on the on the development of an Evaluation Study on Evaluation Study on the Implementation of the Implementation of the Port Reception the Port Reception Facilities Directive as Facilities Directive (2000/59/EC). well as participating in five meetings in Assisting the Commission with the impact Brussels as a member of the Inter-Service assessment for a possible revision of the Port Steering Group.
+Reception Facilities Directive (2000/59/EC).
+Contributed with written comments and Organising workshops for Member State proposals to the Inception Document and experts and relevant stakeholders to improve the Terms of Reference for the Impact the implementation of the Directive (guidelines, Assessment and participated as a Member exchange of information), as well as to support of the Inter-Service Steering Group for the the revision process.
+Impact Assessment for a possible revision Developing a proposal for a new module in of the Port Reception Facilities Directive Thetis to cater the reporting, monitoring and (2000/59/EC). enforcement provisions of the PRF Directive.
+Organised 2 workshops (including relevant concept papers and post workshop reports) Analysing international instruments aiming to clarify legal and technical aspects for the for Member State experts to improve the delivery and reception of ship-generated waste implementation of the Directive (guidelines, and cargo residues, including a close monitoring exchange of information), as well as to of on-going discussions at IMO and other assess the module in THETIS-EU under international fora (e.g. ISO standards on port development. reception facilities and on the segregation of Developed a new module in THETIS-EU to waste on board ships). cater the reporting, monitoring and 2.
+Greenhouse gases: enforcement provisions of the PRF Providing technical assistance to the Directive.
+Commission on the implementation of the Developed technical recommendation on proposed Regulation on the monitoring, the implementation of the Directive, to be reporting and verification of carbon dioxide published in 2016. emissions from maritime transport.
+2. Greenhouse gases: Providing technical assistance to the Provided extensive technical assistance to Commission in reviewing and assessing various the Commission on the implementation of voluntary and mandatory technical and marketthe MRV Regulation, in particular on the based measures to reduce greenhouse gases development of THETIS-MRV.
+Concept from ships, depending on the regulatory choices

-- Provided extensive technical assistance to the Commission on the implementation of the MRV Regulation, in particular on the development of THETIS-MRV.
-Concept pares and business rules have been developed by the Agency and presented to MSs and industry. - Provided assistance to the Commission in following the international developments, notably in relation to the Energy Efficiency Design Index, its review and its extension to additional ship types.
+- pares and business rules have been developed by the Agency and presented to MSs and industry.
+Provided assistance to the Commission in following the international developments, patch is relation to the Community of the International developments. - tollowing the international developments, notably in relation to the Energy Efficiency Design Index, its review and its extension to additional ship types.
 The assistance included preparation of relevant documents as well as comments on papers submitted by non EU countries. - Provided assistance to the Commission in following the international developments for the energy efficiency of ships.

-3. Air emissions:
+Air emissions: